woukdo/xui-reverse-proxy/README.md

 <p align="center"><a href="#"><img src="./media/xui_rp_install.png" alt="Image"></a></p>

 ### Note:
-- Once the configuration is complete, the script will display all the necessary links and login information for the XUI administration panel.
+- Once the configuration is complete, the script will display all the necessary links and login information for the administration panel.
 - All configurations can be modified as needed due to the flexibility of the settings.

 -----